General Assembly Flagship Redesign

 Task

 General Assembly, well known as one of the innovators of the tech bootcamp, wanted to update its flagship location, a 2-floor campus and corporate office in Manhattan, New York.
-The expectation was for this design to become a blueprint for all the other campuses across the world to follow as they updated their interiors over time.

 Research